huggingface/text-generation-inference/docs/source/basic_tutorials/using_guidance.md

 ### JSON Schema Integration

 If Pydantic's not your style, go raw with direct JSON Schema integration.
-This is simliar to the first example but with programmatic control.
+This is similar to the first example but with programmatic control.

 ```python
 import requests